5-Ingredient Cherry Tomato Sauce

 Small tomatoes aren’t just for salads and roasting.
 They’re great for sauce too.
 And it doesn’t get easier than this cherry tomato sauce.
 With 5 ingredients, including garlic, olive oil, salt and pepper, you can make an exciting, dynamic and intensely tomato-y sauce with 2 pints of cherry tomatoes.

-If you’re looking for another simple from-scratch sauce recipe, try this Fresh Tomato Sauce made with roma tomatoes or Stewed Tomatoes.
+If you’re looking for another simple from-scratch sauce recipe, try this fresh tomato sauce made with roma tomatoes, roasted tomato sauce or stewed tomatoes.

 Cherry tomato sauce in a bowl.